PSPanishetti/AndroidDevChallengeW1/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 The main motivation for making this app is, I just wanted to explore jetpack Compose and I wanted to check it's advantages over the traditional approach.
+It was fun

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->